wingkwong/leetcode-the-hard-way/tutorials/basic-topics/sorting/bucket-sort.md

 Thus, the overall time complexity of Bucket Sort in the average case is:
 $$O(n+k+m^2)=O(n)$$
 In the worst case (when all elements fall into a single bucket), the time complexity becomes:
-O(n^2)
+$$O(n^2)$$
 ### Complexity
 Bucket Sort requires additional space for the buckets.
 The number of buckets is generally proportional to the number of elements,$$k$$.
 Therefore, the space complexity can be expressed as:
 $$O(n+k)$$
 If k is on the order of n (for example, if we have one bucket per element), then the space complexity can be simplified to:
 $$O(n)$$
-In summary, the space complexity indicates that this sorting algorithm requires extra space for its operation, which makes it less space-efficient compared to in-place sorting algorithms.\
+In summary, the space complexity indicates that this sorting algorithm requires extra space for its operation, which makes it less space-efficient compared to in-place sorting algorithms.

+### Example:

+## Poblem Name: "0075 -  Sort Array By Parity II "
+## Difficulty": "Medium"

 <TabItem value="c++" label="C++">
 <SolutionAuthor name="@ARRY7686"/>